nathan-gardner/SECON2023Robot/Reports/LessonsLearnedandAcquiredSkills.md

 # Mark Beech

-- Reflect on the project, both technical and organizational.
+Reflect on the project, both technical and organizational.
 What went well?
 What didn’t go well?

+- Our teamwork and communication was very good across the team.
+We worked together well and got the job done.
+Our team's designs were well thought out and were rarely half baked during the detail design phase especially.
+- Our ability to work in parallel in the prototype and experimentation phase was not the best.
+We could work as a group just fine, but when it came to splitting up the work we struggled to divide the work well.
+Later in the project lifecycle, we had the tendency to rush things and not think things through as much as we did in the detail design phase.
+This was mainly due to the time crunch of the competition deadline.

-- What unanticipated problems occurred?
+What unanticipated problems occurred?

+- The ordering issues were not anticipated at all.
+I thought some stuff may have shown up late, but I never expected to not get entire subsystems worth of parts.
+There were also many problems the team ran into at the competition in Orlando such as bricked arduinos, torque issues, path issues, and last minute redesigns.
+- There were many issues with solder joints and other connections as well as routing wires within the small chassis of the robot that quickly became a headache.

-- What would you do differently if you were to do it over again?
+What would you do differently if you were to do it over again?

+- The team worked very well together, but I wish we were able to work in parallel much better.
+Typically, we would all work on the same one or two tasks.
+This slowed our progress quite a bit in hindsight.
+- I would not buy a battery with a current limit to control motors in robotics.
+Going ahead and designing seperate power sources for the controllers and the motors would have saved a lot of headache.
+- The wires in the robot were a complete mess due to the rush and it ended up causing many problems when it came to debugging anything wrong with the robot.
+This issue also caused the robot to not function properly sometimes due to solder joints being bad or wires falling out that we could not see or get to easily.

-- What “best practices” have you identified?
+What “best practices” have you identified?

+- Planning and communication within the team are keys to success.
+- Always double check everything including schematic designs, code, and solder jobs.
+- Never assume something will work the first time
+- Good decumentation and color coding is a lifesaver for debugging

-- What words of wisdom would you pass on to future students?
+What words of wisdom would you pass on to future students?

+- Be sure to think things through with how one part of a design could effect other parts of the design that most would not think is connected in any way.
+- If something doesn't work, it doesn't mean it was pointless.
+Usually, you learn something valuable even from the failures that come with designing anything.
+- It is better to think something through than rush to try to implement it.

-- What new knowledge or skills did you acquire throughout capstone.
+What new knowledge or skills did you acquire throughout capstone.

+- The importance of the planning phase.
+- Basics of ROS and Linux
+- How to present a technical topic well
+- How buck/boost converters work

 # Nathan Gardner